Y-Hang/TS-Lyrics-Analysis/README.md

-# Taylor Swift Lyrics Anlysis Project
+# Taylor Swift Lyrics Anlysis
 This project analyzed the lyrics of songs in Taylor Swift's 7 studio albums (From self-titled album to newest album Lover).
-I got the lyrics data from Kaggle (https://www.kaggle.com/PromptCloudHQ/taylor-swift-song-lyrics-from-all-the-albums) and Azlyrics (https://www.azlyrics.com/).
+I got the lyrics data from [Kaggle](https://www.kaggle.com/PromptCloudHQ/taylor-swift-song-lyrics-from-all-the-albums) and [Azlyrics](https://www.azlyrics.com/).